DataDog/hiring-engineers/answers.md

 - [x] Take a snapshot and use @ notation to send it to myself

 <img src="Screenshots/Snapshot.png" width=50% height=50%>

+*Figure 3.
+Screenshot of the snapshot as created via "@" notation*

 ###### What is the Anomaly graph displaying?
 In this case, it's displaying any situation where far more or far less querries to my database are performed.
 That's a bit boring though, since it's an empty database with nobody intentionally connecting to it.
 Instead, see my other widget,*jaknet-dl380p CPU Usage* as it's tracking the CPU usage of the server that's running *dd-ubuntu20* and therefore much more active.